NCAR/dart-developers-guide/src/issues.md

-# Tracking tasks with Github issues
+# Tracking tasks with GitHub issues

-Github issues are a way to keep track of enhancements, bugs, and discussions about code.
+GitHub issues are a way to keep track of enhancements, bugs, and discussions about code.
 Use issues to:

 - Report a [bug](./bug-reports.md)